aopopov90/notes/system_design/notes.md

 # Designing systems that scale

+## Scaling

+**Horizontal** scaling - every server should be "stateless" and assume that any request can been handled by itself or by any other server.

 ## CAP theorem

 The CAP theorem, also known as Brewer's theorem, is a fundamental principle in distributed computing.
 It states that distributed data store can provide only two of the following three guarantees simultaneously: